R.S.C. Anderlecht (Superleague Formula team)

 R.S.C.
 Anderlecht Superleague Formula team was the racing team of R.S.C.
 Anderlecht, a football team that competes in Belgium in the Belgian First Division.
 The R.S.C.
 Anderlecht racing team competed in the Superleague Formula.
-It was operated in 2008 by Team Astromega and by former Formula One team Zakspeed during the 2009 season.
+It was operated in 2008 by Team Astromega, by former Formula One team Zakspeed during the 2009 season and by Azerti Motorsport during the 2010 and 2011 seasons.